-A broken ankle is a relatively common injury, often caused by twisting the ankle, falls or a sports injury.
-It may be treated with a plaster cast or surgery and full recovery usually takes from eight to 12 weeks.
+A broken or fractured ankle is a relatively common injury, often caused by twisting the ankle, a fall, or a sporting accident.

-How do I know if my ankle is broken or cracked?
+How do I know if my ankle is broken?

-Doctors refer to breaks or cracks in bones as fractures.
-If you injure your ankle, the following may indicate a fracture:
+If you injure your ankle, the following can be signs of a fracture:

-- pain – particularly in the bones around the ankle
+- pain and tenderness – particularly in the bones around the ankle

-- the ankle is a funny shape (dislocated)
+- the ankle being a funny shape (dislocated)

-- there is bone poking out of the skin (open or compound fracture)
+- bone poking out of the skin (open or compound fracture)

 How a broken ankle is treated